calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-hardware-overview.md

 Each of the two driver expansion ports M2 and M3 is provisioned to accommodate signals for one- or two-driver modules that screw onto the ports by means of screw standoffs (for example, a common configuration is to add one TMC2160 driver per port to drive a cross-gantry or 4-motor corexy stage).

-To install additional drivers, use a 2 mm hex key to pop out the orange cover tape on the screw standoff, and fasten the drivers using the included M3x4 screws. **Make sure the screws are secured tightly** — the screw standoffs *are* the current bearing connections for motor voltage.
+To install additional drivers, use a 2 mm hex key to pop out the orange cover tape on the screw standoff, and fasten the drivers using the included M3x4 screws. **Make sure the screws are secured tightly** — the standoffs are current bearing connections for motor voltage.
 In addition, fasten a screw on the rear screw standoff to clamp down the drivers completely and ensure reliable signal connections.

 ![aeiou](/assets/images/CvG-v0.4-drivers-uninstalled.jpg)
 ![aeiou](/assets/images/CvG-v0.4-drivers-installed.jpg)